mcdeoliveira/pyctrl/doc/tutorial.rst

-As described in detail in [Zhuo16]_, the discrete-time controller, corresponding to the block inside the dashed box in the :ref:`feedback diagram <MIPDiagram>`, is given by discrete-time state-space model of the form:
+As described in detail in [Zhuo16]_, the discrete-time controller, corresponding to the block inside the dashed box in the :ref:`feedback diagram <MIPDiagram>`, is given by a discrete-time state-space model of the form:

 .. math::